Listen to this article:

 Studies also suggest that a high-fiber diet may be associated with a lower risk for metabolic syndrome, which is a cluster of symptoms that increase your risk for said chronic diseases.
 These include things like high blood pressure, abdominal obesity, dyslipidemia, and insulin resistance.
 While these symptoms are unlikely to affect toddlers, nutrition during childhood can certainly set the stage for health outcomes as kids get older.

-A high fiber intake is also correlated with more regular bowel movements, which can be an area of concern for many parents and caregivers of toddlers.
+A high fiber intake is also correlated with digestive health such as more regular bowel movements , which can be an area of concern for many parents and caregivers of toddlers.
 Making sure children get enough fiber in their diet helps keep food moving optimally through the digestive system, helping to prevent constipation and support regular stools.

 Plus, foods that are naturally rich in fiber also tend to be packaged with other healthy nutrients, like vitamins, minerals, and antioxidants.